 A DUI defense lawyer can also help if you face felony charges and want to negotiate for a reduced sentence.
 This reduction could include lowering the charge to a misdemeanor.

 Generally, reducing a charge to a misdemeanor requires you to accept a plea bargain from the prosecution.
 These deals require you to plead guilty to a less serious charge in exchange for reduced penalties.
 Your lawyer can assess any plea deal to ensure it works for you.

 Resolve DUI Charges to Get a Government Job

 You may be able to get a government job with a DUI conviction, but it can be more difficult.
 Focus on keeping your record clear by working with a DUI lawyer in Los Angeles today.
 Contact the Simmrin Law Group for help building a DUI defense with a FREE initial case evaluation.

-Complete our online contact form to call (310) 997-4688 to speak to legal professionals today.
+Complete our online contact form or call us to speak to legal professionals today.